muratcan-yuksel/articles/web3/freecodecamp/fundMe.md

 ### getting the address

 To get the address, we go to `Ethereum Data Feeds` section under `Contract Addresses` section inside `Data Feeds` part of `docs.chain.link`.
 There, we'll find the `goerli` section and get the contract address associated with `ETH/USD`.
-The address there is `0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e`
+The address there is `0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e`.
+We'll need this address.

 ### getting the ABI

+Now, for that, we use interfaces.
+We go to the following link `https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src/v0.8/interfaces` (I chose v.8 here) and there are different smart contracts there.
+We check the one named `AggregatorV3Interface` and its functions.
+It has some functions that seem to be returning something.
+To check the version for instance, we're going to use the `version` function.

+Now, for those interfaces to work, we either need to coyp-paste them into our contracts so that we can interact with them, or do something else.
+And since copy-pasting is not a beckoning way, we'll do that something else.

+Importing!
+We're going to import them directly from the GitHub repo.
+And the one we need to write is `import "@chainlink/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol";` (can be found on the following link => `https://docs.chain.link/docs/get-the-latest-price/`)